hesam-mousavi/falcon-base-services/README.md

 ~~~
 ___
 ### #Login | Logout
-some usefully route created for login/logout with ajax or api. please see <code>app/Rotes.php</code>
+some usefully route created for login/logout with ajax or api. please see <code>app/Routes.php</code>

 ___
 ### #Scheduler
-do you use cron_jobs?
+do you use cronjob?
 No more need to use boring ways in cPanel.<br>
 All you need from now on is that create just one cron in cpanel that check every one minute <code>app/scheduler.php</code> file.<br>
 now with <code>[peppeocchi/php-cron-scheduler](https://github.com/peppeocchi/php-cron-scheduler)</code> package in <code>app/scheduler.php</code> file, write your jobs!!!